Technology Resources: Software/Hardware

 The California Community Colleges Chancellor's Office offers FREE resources to all faculty, staff, and students.
 Access these discounts using the California Community Colleges technology portal, CCC Tech Connect.

 You can also find software subscriptions provided through Riverside Community College District (RCCD) and available to employees and/or students.
 Note that some resources require access to RCCD's Single Sign-On Portal.

 Software and Hardware

-You can install Office on as many as 5 devices.
+As a RCCD student, you can install Microsoft Office 365 on your personal device.
 The following link is a quick start guide for installing the software: Download and Install or Reintall Office 365 or Office 2016 on a PC or Mac.

 NOTE: Moreno Valley College, Norco College, Riverside City College, and Riverside Community College District do not provide technical support for personal devices.
 If you encounter an issue with this product and require assistance, please contact Microsoft.
 The Office 365 for Education subscription is only valid while you have an active student email account with RCCD.
 Thank you.

 As a RCCD employee, you can install Microsoft Office 365 on your personal device.
 For further assistance, contact the RCCD Helpdesk at (951) 222-8388 or email@example.com.
 Do not contact your local TSS department as they don't oversee this area.